ThatOrJohn/flowturi/README.md

 # Flowturi Studio

-Flowturi Studio is a visualization tool for Sankey diagrams with both historical and real-time capabilities.
+Flowturi Studio is a visualization tool for animated Sankey diagrams with both historical and real-time capabilities.

 ## Features